+Make a difference and help to protect our oceans!
 Positive Change for Marine Life (PCFML) are looking for 4x Survey Project Volunteers in Byron Bay.
 Working in the role, you will be responsible for overseeing our Honour the Ocean (HTO) beach surveys including promotion, coordination, volunteer management, running the surveys, data collection and data input.
 Suitable for students looking for volunteering opportunities that truly make a difference.
-This project would also suit students enrolled in ENV00224 or SCI0011.
+This project would also suit students enrolled in ENV00224, SCI0011 or COM30001.

 Time required: 5 hours per week

 - Leading fortnightly beach surveys in Byron Bay including promoting, recording, reporting-back and monitoring progress

 - An ability to attract, recruit & organise volunteers through regular local advertisements, outreach and online advertising

 - An ability to articulate our Honour the Ocean Marine Debris Campaign as well as the organisation’s larger campaigns, projects and direction to the public

 - Contribution to media releases (in collaboration with our Engagement team and broader Byron Bay team)

 - Assistance with organising annual ‘Marine Debris Challenge’ and ‘Plastic Free July’ projects in Australia and abroad